ujjwalguptaofficial/mahal-doc/content/docs/store/expression.md

 # Expression

-The `Expression` decorator can be used to map the store expression.
+The `expression` decorator can be used to map the store expression.

 ```
 <html>